-Dr. Goodkind is a critical feminist scholar whose work examines the structural roots of what are often perceived as individual-level “problems.”
-Specifically, much of her research and scholarship focus on social service programs and systems that work with young people, concentrating on young people’s experiences in educational, child welfare, and juvenile justice systems and how these systems both construct and meet the needs of the young people they serve.
+Dr. Goodkind is a critical feminist scholar whose work examines the structural roots of what are often perceived as individual-level problems.
+Specifically, much of her research and scholarship focus on social service programs and systems that work with young people, concentrating on young people’s experiences in educational, child welfare, and juvenile legal systems and how these systems both construct and meet the needs of the young people they serve.
 Dr. Goodkind’s research examines and exposes institutional biases and systemic inequities, tracing young people’s pathways through systems and providing evidence and recommendations for systems and policy change.
 Dr. Goodkind developed her research interests through her work with young people as a teacher, mentor, facilitator, and social worker, and she is engaged in collaborative community-engaged research and advocacy aimed at effecting systemic change.

-Goodkind, S., & Bay-Cheng, L. Y. (Forthcoming).
+Goodkind, S., & Bay-Cheng, L. Y. (2021).
 Are my pants lowering your test scores?
 Blaming girls and girls’ empowerment for the “boy crisis” in education.
-Youth & Society.
+Youth & Society, 53(5), 745-763.

 Goodkind, S., Brinkman, B., & Elliott, K. (2020).
 Redefining resilience and reframing resistance: Empowerment programming with Black girls to address societal inequities.
 Behavioral Medicine, 46(3-4), 317-329.